MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adding-the-mfpf-sdk/cordova.md

     ```bash
     mfpdev app register
     ```
+    - If a remote server is used, [use the command `mfpdev server add`](../../using-the-mfpf-sdk/using-mobilefirst-cli-to-manage-mobilefirst-artifacts/#add-a-new-server-instance) to add it.

 The `mfpdev app register` CLI command first connects to the MobileFirst Server to register the application, followed by updating the **config.xml** file at the root of the Cordova project with metadata that identifies the MobileFirst Server.